Photography and Photojournalism [index]

 Bisbee, A. The History and Practice of Daguerreotyping.
 Dayton: L.F.
 Clafin, 1853.

-Blair, Sara, Harlem Crossroads: Black Writers and the
+Blair, Sara, Harlem Crossroads: Black Writers and the Photograph in the

 Blair, Sara, and Eric Rosenberg.
 Trauma and Documentary Photography of the FSA.
 Berkeley: University of California Press, 2012.

 Bolton, Richard, ed.
 The Conflict of Meaning: Critical Histories of Photography.
 Cambridge: MIT Press, 1989.*